Giovanni Kessler

 Giovanni Kessler (born 11 June 1956 in Trento) is an Italian prosecutor.
 He was until 2017 the Director-General of the European Anti-Fraud Office (OLAF).
 OLAF is a department of the European Commission, but it is independent in its investigative function.
 Based in Brussels, OLAF is tasked with protecting the financial interests of the European Union by investigating fraud, corruption and any other illegal activities.
 It also investigates serious matters relating to the discharge of professional duties by members and staff of the EU institutions and it supports the EU institutions, in particular the European Commission, in the development and implementation of anti-fraud legislation and policies.
+In 2023, he was sentenced to one year in prison, later reduced on appeal, for unlawfully intercepting the phone communications of the former EU Health Commissioner.

 Early life and education

 Giovanni Kessler is the son of Bruno Kessler (1924–1991), a former President of the Autonomous Province of Trento and vice-minister to the Interior.
 Kessler graduated in law at the University of Bologna.

 Career

 In 1985, Kessler became a member of the Italian judiciary and served as prosecutor in the courts of Trento and then of Bolzano.
 From 1995 he worked for two years as anti-mafia prosecutor in Caltanissetta (Sicily) at the anti-mafia Directorate.

 From 1998 to 1999, Kessler was Deputy Head of the OSCE Kosovo Verification Mission in Pristina, in charge of Police and Justice matters.
 As judicial expert, he also participated to several evaluation missions of the European Commission and Council of Europe in Eastern Europe.